Committees of the Scottish Parliament: Mandatory

 The Standards, Procedures and Public Appointments Committee examines the rules and procedures that determine how the Scottish Parliament operates.
 It considers the rules on how MSPs should behave, including what interests they should register, and determines whether MSPs have followed these rules.
 Other duties include updating the code of conduct for MSPs, scrutinising appointments to public bodies, regulation of lobbying and the operation of elections to the Scottish Parliament.
-Martin Whitfield is the committee convener and Ruth Maguire is the deputy convener.
+Jenny Minto is the committee convener and Tim Eagle is the deputy convener.
+The other committee members are David Linden, Mark Simpson and Jackie Baillie.